 Applicable to: Outlook 2019, 2016, 365; Outlook.com.
 Windows and macOS operating systems.

 Here’s a question we got from a reader:

-I would like to add an animated file into an Outlook message that i want to send to a friend having her 50th birthday.
-Not exactly sure about to go about putting the animated gif image into the message so it can appear on my outgoing email.
+I would like to put an animated file into an Outlook message that i want to send to a friend having her 50th birthday.
+Not exactly sure about to go about adding the animated gif image into the message so it can appear on my outgoing email.
 Any help is appreciated!

 One important note before we start: Only Outlook 365 versions, support inserting as well as loop-playing Gif files embedded into the message header.
 Office 2016 support for gif files is somewhat limited, so the recipient will need to view your email in a browser in order to be able to watch the animation (Done by From the message window, hit the the Actions button and then select the View in Browser command.)